The Quitman House

 · the nucleus of a preservation resource library;

-· the acquisition of an 18th century Palatine Farmstead;
+· the acquisition of an 18th century Palatine Farmstead in 2002;

 · the presentation of preservation workshops for the local community;